 The Peasants' Revolt was quickly suppressed after King Richard II went back on his promise to free the peasants.
 Noblemen quickly executed the revolt's leaders.
 England's nobility reacted swiftly to peasants demanding more rights than farm beasts, underscoring the precarious relationship between the two social classes.

 What were the English peasants' grievances?
-According to John Ball, the peasants resented the nobles living finely off their labor:
+According to the priest John Ball, the peasants resented the nobles living finely off their labor:

 They are clothed in velvets and rich stuffs, ornamented with ermine and other furs, while we are forced to wear poor cloth.
 They have wines, spices, and fine bread, when we have only rye and the refuse of the straw; and if we drink, it must be water.
 They have handsome seats and manors, when we must brave the wind and rain in our labours in the field; but it is from our labour they have wherewith to support their pomp.